 You may be started on antibiotics to treat the surgical wound infection.
-The length of time you will need to take the antibiotics varies, but will be for at least 1 week .
+The length of time you will need to take the antibiotics varies, but will typically be for at least 1 week.
 You may be started on IV antibiotics and then changed to pills later.
 Take all of your antibiotics, even if you feel better.

-The pus from your wound may be tested to figure out the best antibiotic.
-Some wounds are infected with methicillin-resistant Staphylococcus aureau (MRSA), which is resistant to commonly used antibiotics.
+If there is drainage from your wound, it may be tested to figure out the best antibiotic.
+Some wounds are infected with methicillin-resistant Staphylococcus aureus (MRSA) which is resistant to commonly used antibiotics.
 A MRSA infection will need a specific antibiotic to treat it.

 INVASIVE SURGICAL TREATMENT

 Sometimes, your surgeon needs to do a procedure to clean the wound.
-They can take care of this either in the operating room or in your hospital room.
+They can take care of this either in the operating room, in your hospital room or in clinic.
 They will:

 - Open the wound by removing the staples or sutures

-- Do tests of the skin and tissue in the wound to figure out if there is an infection and what kind of antibiotic medicine would work best
+- Do tests of the pus or tissue in the wound to figure out if there is an infection and what kind of antibiotic medicine would work best

 - Debride the wound by removing dead or infected tissue in the wound